 11. Balls Bluff Battlefield Park, Leesburg

-Balls Bluff was the site of the first Civil War engagement to take place in Loudoun County, and the park has an excellent interpretive trail that explains how the battle unfolded.
+The first Civil War engagement of Loudoun County took place at the battlefield at Balls Bluff.
+Today, the park has an excellent interpretive trail that explains how the battle unfolded.
 Other trails include sometimes steep, wooded hikes to the river and a segment of the Potomac Heritage Trail.
 The park also includes one of the smallest National Military Cemeteries in America.

-13. Downtown Clifton, Virginia
+13. Historic Downtown Clifton, Virginia

-Downtown Clifton is a National Historic District, and a stroll up Main Street leads to houses and businesses marked with signs offering interesting tidbits about the people who lived and worked in them.
+Downtown Clifton is a National Historic District.
+A stroll up Main Street leads to houses and businesses marked with signs offering interesting tidbits about the people who lived and worked in them.
 Free.

 14. Gunston Hall, Mason Neck

 At Gunston Hall, the family home of George Mason IV, you can enjoy a guided tour of the mansion and reconstructed outbuildings, and explore 550 acres of grounds and hiking trails.
 As you explore the history and beauty of Gunston Hall, you’ll learn about George Mason’s lasting impact on Virginia and the very beginnings of our American democracy.

 15. Lake Anne Van Gogh Bridge, Reston

-Concrete artworks are built into the plaza and surrounding pathways and underpasses, and the lovely bridge and nearby swing offer a pretty spot to enjoy the view and take pictures.
+Concrete artworks are built into the plaza and surrounding pathways and underpasses.
+This lovely bridge and a nearby swing offer pretty spots to enjoy the view and take pictures.
 Local Reston restaurants at Lake Anne include a brewery and a coffee shop/wine bar.
-Free
+Free.

 16. National Museum of the Marine Corps, Triangle

-Anyone traveling busy route I-95 will notice a dramatic 210 foot stainless steel mast, angled to mimic the flag-raising on Iwo Jima, that soars from the Museum of the Marine Corps, so it isn’t exactly hidden.
+Anyone traveling busy route I-95 will notice a dramatic 210-foot stainless steel mast, angled to mimic the flag-raising on Iwo Jima, that soars from the National Museum of the Marine Corps.
 But too few locals stop to explore the excellent immersive displays and multi-media experiences that tell the story of the strength and heroism of the Marines Corp throughout history.

-17. Pope-Leighy House, Alexandria
+17. Pope-Leighey House, Alexandria

-The Pope-Leighy House was designed by Frank Lloyd Wright, recognized by the American Institute of Architects as “the greatest American architect of all time,” to encourage living in connection to, and harmony with, nature.
+The Pope-Leighey House was designed by Frank Lloyd Wright, recognized by the American Institute of Architects as “the greatest American architect of all time.”
+Wright designed homes to encourage living in connection to, and harmony with, nature.

 18. Snickersville Turnpike, Aldie to Bluemont

-The Snickersville Turnpike (SR 734) is a quiet, two-lane road, that passes farms and fields, and preserves much of it’s early character.
-George Washington travelled the road as a surveyor, and by 1786 it was the first operating turnpike in America, praised by Thomas Jefferson as a success.
+The Snickersville Turnpike (SR 734) is a quiet, two-lane road, that passes farms and fields, and preserves much of its early character.
+George Washington traveled the road as a surveyor.
+By 1786 it was the first operating turnpike in America, praised by Thomas Jefferson as a success.

-19. Stabler Leadbetter Apothecary, Alexandria
+19. Stabler Leadbeater Apothecary, Alexandria